-We also maintain a number of habitats including Restharrow Scrape (primarily for birds); the Elms (rich in birds and fungi) and a dragonfly pond.
+We also maintain a number of habitats including Restharrow Scrape, the Elms, and a dragonfly pond.

 SBBOT supports the work of the National Trust, the Kent Wildlife Trust and the Royal Society for the Protection of Birds in the management of the Sandwich Bay Nature Reserve and plays a major role in documenting the bird-life of the estuary.